RocketChat/docs-old/contributing/documentation/contribution-guidelines/README.md

     - When adding new documentation, add `New Documentation:` before the title.
 E.g. `New Documentation: Authentication Guide`.
     - When fixing documentation, add `Fix Documentation:` before the title.
 E.g. `Fix Documentation: Authentication Guide`.
     - When updating documentation, add `Update Documentation:` before the title.
 E.g. `Update Documentation: Authentication Guide`.
-- For each Pull Request made, we run tests to check if there are any broken links.
+- For each pull request made, we run tests to check if there are any broken links.
 You can find how to run these tests locally [here](#test).
-- We also use a linter tool to check if the style of the markdown matches our [guidelines](../markdown-guidelines).
+- We also use a linter tool to check if the style of the markdown matches our [styleguide](../markdown-styleguide).
 Here is a link to the [Markdown Linter Tool](https://github.com/markdownlint/markdownlint).
--

 ### Recommended Workflow